Eigenvalue Bifurcation in Doubly Nonlinear Problems with an Application to Surface Plasmon Polaritons: Bifurcation of nonlinear eigenvalues

 \begin{remark}\textit{(Example of the potential and the nonlinearity.)} Assumptions (A1)-(f4) are satisfied for instance by equation \eqref{Schrod} with $D(A)=H^2(\R,\C)$ provided (W1) and (Wt) hold and $\Gamma$ satisfies

 for some $L>0$ and all $\omega_{1,2}\in B_\delta(\omega_0)$.
 An example corresponding to the Drude model for metals (see Sec. \ref{Section_SPPs}) is

-with parameters $\gamma,\omega_p,k\in\R$ and $\chitre$ a bounded function, Lipschitz continuous in $\omega$.
+with parameters $\gamma,\omega_p,k\in\R$ and $\hat{\chi}^{(3)}$ a bounded function, Lipschitz continuous in $\omega$.
 This choice will be important for modelling SPPs.
 Note that, with such potential $W$, the operator $L(\cdot,\omega):=\partial_x^2+W(\cdot,\omega)$ is non-selfadjoint and also nonlinear in $\omega$. \end{remark} \begin{remark} Let us discuss the role of the parameter $\tau$ in the expansion \eqref{omega_varphi}.
 Clearly, $\tau$ determines the accuracy of the expansion given by the first two terms.
 According to Theorem \ref{Theorem_BIF_NLeigv}, if $\alpha\beta \leq 1$, then the optimal value is $\tau =\alpha\beta$, which is proportional to the difference of the degree of the lowest degree term in $f$ and the next term.
 Notice also that higher order terms in the nonlinearity do not play any role in the choice of $\tau$.
-To give an example, consider the nonlinearities in the table below:
+To give an example, consider the nonlinearities in the table below.

 As explained in Sec. \ref{Section_SPPs}, in the applications of Theorem \ref{Theorem_BIF_NLeigv} to time harmonic electromagnetic waves, the relevant nonlinearities are odd.
-In the case of a cubic nonlinearity ($\alpha = 1/2$) the first correction term in $f$ is of the kind $|\varphi|^4\varphi$ and therefore we have $\beta=2$. \end{remark}
+In the case of a cubic nonlinearity ($\alpha = 1/2$) the first correction term in $f$ is of the kind $|\varphi|^4\varphi$ and therefore we have $\beta=2$ such that we are in the optimal case $\tau=1$. \end{remark}

 The strategy of the proof of Theorem \ref{Theorem_BIF_NLeigv} may be summarized as follows.
 We employ a Lyapunov-Schmidt reduction making use of spectral projections (here the simplicity of the eigenvalue $\omega_0$ is used) to decompose the problem into a system in which one rather easily determines $\nu$ and $\phi$.
 Then, the rest becomes a system for the unknowns $\sigma$ and $\psi$, which will be solved by means of a nested fixed-point argument.
 In particular, the assumption that $\omega_0$ be isolated is exploited to invert the operator $L(\cdot,\omega_0)$ restricted to $\langle\varphi_0^*\rangle^\perp$.